Steven Rosenfield

 I knew Dave since first grade.
 He lived one block from me, he on Birchfield and me on the corner of Shady and Monitor.
 He lived a few doors away from George Arnold, another of our classmate.
 Birchfield was a good street for playing touch football because it was relatively flat and David always joined in.
 He was born with three fingers on his right hand, but he never it which I so admired.
 We were members of a B'nai Brith club for many, many years.
 We lost touch after h.s., but we sought each other out at the one reunion he attended.
 He died way too young.
 We were good friends which I will always value.
 Steve Rosenfield

-Steven Rosenfield added a comment on Profile.
+Steven Rosenfield added a comment on his Profile.
 New comment added.

 Apr 17, 2021 at 11:07 AM